Were Covid Patients Put on Ventilators to Maximize Hospital Profits?

 If you want to see our references for this article and related Brightwork articles, visit this link.

 What Was the Impact of Hospitals on Covid?

-The lockdowns were partly justified on the idea that hospitals had a critical role in responding to the pandemic.
+The lockdowns were partly justified by the idea that hospitals had a critical role in responding to the pandemic.
 This was encapsulated in the often-repeated logic of “flattening the curve.”

-This graphic was repeatedly used to promote the lockdown, and it was based on not overstressing the health care system.
+This graphic was repeatedly used to promote the lockdown and was based on not overstressing the healthcare system.
 However, this implies that hospitals had effective treatments for patients.
 This assumption turned out not to be true.

 - If one recalls, the focus was not using the health care system to deal with covid cases.

 - This policy was ineffective because most medical systems (like putting people on ventilators) did not work.

 - Hospitals treated a lot of people, but they did not do much for them.
 As is usually the case, the medical system took full credit for people who recovered through the natural immune systems of their bodies.